fuzzballb/UdacityDDPGProject2/README.md

 **7. increasing learning rate**

-if the steps in learning are to small, it can take a long time before the optimal value is found, make it to big, and you will overshoot your optimal value
+When the steps in learning are to small, it can take a long time before the optimal value is found, make it to big, and you will overshoot your optimal value

 ![alt text](https://github.com/fuzzballb/UdacityDDPGProject2/blob/master/images/Result6.PNG "Learning rate")